 10% down may be just the beginning.

 We know savings are very low in this country right now.
-Perhaps nearing an all time low.
+Perhaps nearing an all-time low.
 Huge inventories + no savings + stricter down payment requirements = Big price reductions are coming.
-How will banks respond to underwriting mortgages when they underlying assets keep falling in value?
+How will banks respond to underwriting mortgages when their underlying assets keep falling in value?
 They will either ask for proof of a higher salary or more likely demand a higher down payment.
-The bank will not want to be under water should you walk away from the home.
+The bank will not want to be underwater should you walk away from the home.
 A larger down payment protects them should you decide to walk away.

-I’ve said it before and I’m sure I’ll say it again.
+I’ve said it before and I’m sure I’ll repeat it.
 In a deflationary environment, cash is king.
 If you want to buy a house, save your money, because the bank may not loan you all you need.